boo1ean/knex-dal-has-many/README.md

 });
 ```

-Allow to store hierarchical data with one function call
+Allows to store hierarchical data with one function call:

 ```javascript
 var gridsDal = require('./grids/dal');